shrayanshmishra/TypingSpeedTest/README.md

 # TypingSpeedTest

-requirement for running this
+Requirement for running this
 - python
 - pygame

+Use command
-use command pip install pygame in your terminal if pygame is not there on your system
+- pip install pygame
+in your terminal if pygame is not there on your system.